i-RIC/solver_dev_manual/source/06/03/iric_geo_polygon_read_holepointcount.rst

 iric_geo_polygon_read_holepointcount
 ======================================

--  Reads the number of vertices of hole polygon
+Reads the number of vertices of hole polygon.

 Format (FORTRAN)
 ------------------